GRAMMAR: Love Song with Comparatives

 sad sadder saddest

-THREE OR MORE SYLLABLES
+two OR MORE SYLLABLES

 Adjectives with three or more syllables form the comparative by putting more in front of the adjective, and the superlative by putting most in front.